ivansglazunov/nextjs-hasura-auth/README.md

 Hasyx takes responsibility for:

-*   Setting up a universal, ws/serverless compatible Next.js environment.
+*   Setting up a universal, ssr/server/ws/serverless/client compatible Next.js environment.
 *   Proxying client connections to Hasura through `/api/graphql`, eliminating the need to expose Hasura JWTs to the client and relying solely on NextAuth.js for authorization.
-*   Providing access via both the native ApolloClient and a custom [`Hasyx`](HASYX.md) class for interacting with Hasura.
+*   Providing access via both the native ApolloClient and a custom [`Hasyx`](HASYX.md) class for interacting with Hasura, is super easy syntax sugar for the most common queries, mutations and subscriptions.
+    *   `const hasyx = useClient()` hook for easy client access.
+    *   `hasyx.insert/update/delete/select/subscribe` for easy data manipulation.
+    *   `useQuery/useSubscription` hooks for easy data fetching and subscribing from react.
 *   A fully configured NextAuth.js integration supporting multiple authentication methods (including Credentials, Google, Yandex, with others like GitHub planned).
 *   Maintaining backward compatibility for UI components under `hasyx/components/ui/*` (generated via shadcn/ui) to minimize refactoring needs in downstream projects.
 *   Ensuring seamless compatibility between Vercel deployments and Hasura Cloud/Server.
-*   Structuring the `./lib/**` directory so its contents can be directly imported as if from an npm package, allowing the project to function as both a standalone application and a reusable library.
+*   Structuring the `./lib/**` directory so its contents can be directly imported as if from an npm package, allowing the project to function as both a **standalone application** and a **reusable library** accessable from application by package.json name `import { anything } from 'you-project-name';` anywhere.
 *   Pre-configuring Jest for TypeScript testing of files within the `./lib` directory.
 *   Integrating Resend for sending email verification messages (when `RESEND_API_KEY` is set).
+*   Interactive `npx hasyx cli js [<filePath>] [-e "<script>" | --eval "<script>"]` for quick scripting, data exploration, or debugging interactions with your Hasura backend, with the `client` object available in the global scope.
+*   Migrations control with `npx hasyx migrate` and `npx hasyx unmigrate` for easy database schema management from `./migrations` directory.
+*   Event triggers with `npx hasyx events` for easy event trigger management from `./events` directory, already configured to NEXT_PUBLIC_MAIN_URL (vercel in most cases) /api/events/[name] routing with security headers.
 *   [Coming Soon] Preparing Capacitor for building cross-platform applications (Android, iOS, Desktop, Browser Extensions, etc.).

 Applying best development practices from the listed ecosystems, we have combined these libraries into a single framework for rapid deployment.